 Marijuana DUI charges can be contested in court, but if an attorney cannot have the charge reduced or dismissed, a DUI conviction will remain on record for 7 years.

-When the state of Nevada has indicated that you’re eligible for reinstatement of your license, you’ll need to contact a high risk insurance provider that is licensed in Nevada.
-The agent you choose will attach an SR22 certificate to your auto insurance policy and file it with the Nevada DMV.
-If you need license reinstatement and don’t own a car your agent will file a Nevada Non Owner SR22 certificate.
-Another option in Arizona is to purchase Broad Form SR22 insurance, a policy with very low rates, but very limited coverage.
-A Nevada SR22 certificate must be carried for 3 years without interruption.
+At some point after a Nevada DUI laws violation you’ll be eligible for license reinstatement.
+You’ll need to contact a high risk insurance provider licensed in Nevada.
+An agent will attach an SR22 certificate to your auto insurance policy and file it with the Nevada DMV.
+If you don’t own a car, the agent will file a Nevada Non Owner SR22 certificate.
+See the Nevada DMV website for more information about license suspensions and revocations.